pretix/pretix/doc/api/resources/invoices.rst

-                                                                 invoicing time, it is stored here. foreign_currency_rate_date            date                       If ``foreign_currency_rate`` is set, this signifies the date at which the currency rate was obtained.
+                                                                 invoicing time, it is stored here. foreign_currency_rate_date            date                       If ``foreign_currency_rate`` is set, this signifies the date at which the currency rate was obtained. internal_reference                    string                     Customer's reference to be printed on the invoice.
 ===================================== ========================== =======================================================